James Keatings

-James Keatings (born 20 January 1992) is a Scottish professional footballer who plays as a forward for Forfar Athletic.
-He has previously played for Celtic, Heart of Midlothian, St Johnstone, Hibernian and Dundee United plus a loan and two permanent spells at Hamilton Academical.
-In May 2019, he agreed to play for Inverness Caledonian Thistle in the following season.
-He most recently played for Raith Rovers and Montrose.
+James Keatings (born 20 January 1992) is a Scottish professional footballer who plays as a forward.
+He has previously played for Celtic, Heart of Midlothian, St Johnstone, Hibernian, Dundee United, Hamilton Academical, Inverness Caledonian Thistle, Raith Rovers, Montrose, Forfar Athletic and Tranent Juniors.

 Club career

 Celtic

 Raised in Wishaw, Keatings joined Celtic's youth system from local boys club Wishaw Wycombe Wanderers at a young age and captained the under-17 side.
 While a member of the Glasgow club's under-19s, he was named as a substitute for the first team's game against Hibernian on 10 November 2010.
 He made the bench on one further occasion before suffering a cruciate knee injury in April; despite the injury, he still finished the under-19s' top scorer with 25 goals.
 In June 2011, he was rewarded with a new three-year contract extending his stay until 2014.

 After a long rehabilitation and playing with the Celtic development squad, he was sent out on loan to aid his recovery.